Samuel Bellamy: Legacy

 In July 1984, Bellamy became famous again when the discovery of the wreckage of his flagship Whydah was announced, and would soon become the first authenticated pirate shipwreck ever discovered in North America.
 At the time of its sinking, the Whydah was the largest pirate prize ever captured, and the treasure in its hold amassed roughly 4.5 to 5 tons, including huge quantities of indigo, ivory, gold, and 20,000 to 30,000 pounds sterling, divided into 180 sacks of 50 lb each.
 The discovery of the wreck was made in 1982 by a diving crew led and funded by underwater explorer Barry Clifford.

 The vessel was under just 14 ft of water and 5 ft of sand.

 In 1985, Clifford recovered the ship's bell, upon which were the words "THE WHYDAH GALLY 1716", the first incontrovertible evidence of his find.
-He subsequently founded The Whydah Pirate Museum on MacMillan Wharf in Provincetown, Massachusetts, dedicated to Bellamy and the Whydah.
-It houses many artifacts which were brought from the actual wreck, including a cannon found to be stuffed with precious stones, gold and artifacts.
-A portion of the some 200,000 artifacts so far recovered are currently on a six-year tour around the United States under the sponsorship of the National Geographic Society.
+He subsequently founded The Whydah Pirate Museum on MacMillan Wharf in Provincetown, Massachusetts, which was later moved to West Yarmouth, Massachusetts, dedicated to Bellamy and the Whydah.
+It houses many artifacts which were brought from the wreck, including a cannon found to be stuffed with precious stones, gold and artifacts.
+A portion of the some 200,000 artifacts so far recovered went on a six-year tour around the United States under the sponsorship of the National Geographic Society.
 From May 2017 through 30 July 2017, it was at the Portland Science Center in Portland, Maine.
+In 2022, Real Pirates opened in Salem, Massachusetts, also displaying information about Bellamy, the Whydah, and artifacts from the wreck.

 Suspected remains of Bellamy were found near the wreck of his ship, in February 2018.
-The bones were near a pistol identified as his, and DNA tests were carried out with a living relative to confirm.
+The bones were near a pistol thought to be his, and DNA tests were carried out with a living relative to confirm.
 In May 2018, tests confirmed that the bones were of an Eastern European man, though not Bellamy.

 In February 2021, Clifford announced six more pirates' bones were discovered in concretements of debris, and will be tested for DNA matches once they are extracted.